Hipnosis183/Instagular/readme.md

 ![](/src/assets/screens/0.png)

-This project implements its own backend API server using a custom updated fork of [instagram-private-api](https://github.com/Hipnosis183/instagram-private-api) to connect/interface to Instagram, acting as a middleware between the Instagular client and the Instagram server.
+This project implements its own backend API server using a custom fork of [instagram-private-api](https://github.com/Hipnosis183/instagram-private-api) to connect/interface to Instagram, acting as a middleware between the Instagular client and the Instagram server.

 The app is fully compatible with Instagram routing structure, so it's possible to replace the domain with Instagular's and continue navigating right away.

-While the app should be safe to use in general, there's still the possibility for the user account to get blocked if too many request are made in a short period of time, so keep this in mind when using the app.
+While the app should be safe to use in general (I personally use it myself), there's still the possibility for the user account to get blocked if too many actions/requests are made in a short period of time, or if a feature is not implemented correctly.
+Therefore, I won't take responsability for any damages caused to your account, so use at your own risk.

 ## Implemented features